Case Study — YieldSphere

 Market Intelligence Integration

-Connected commodity price feeds, futures curves, and basis data into the operational platform so margin calculations use current market prices rather than the previous-day batch from a separate system.
+Connected token price feeds, DEX liquidity data, and protocol TVL data into the operational platform so NAV calculations use current market prices rather than the previous-day batch from a separate system.

 04

-Built a real-time P&L dashboard that shows margin per hectare, per crop, and per market segment with full drill-down — eliminating the 4-day close and replacing it with a continuously updated operational P&L.
+Built a real-time NAV dashboard showing performance per protocol, per chain, and per strategy with full drill-down — eliminating the 4-day close and replacing it with a continuously updated operational NAV.

 Engineering Process